 - Reablement will be considered for all adults after a stay in hospital.
 Ward staff will identify if reablement could help you.

-- Your GP or another professional, including our trained staff in customer services, may also refer you for reablement.
+- Your GP or another professional may also refer you for reablement.

 Your progress will be reviewed throughout your reablement programme.
 Most people find that after their reablement programme they can cope very well on their own, without the need for further care and support.